 There is a ton of information contained in this guide and we know that it can be overwhelming, especially if you're trying to handle everything yourself.

 If you'd like some help, we would love to hear from you.
-Even if you're not here in Texas, we can refer you to reputable IT providers in just about every state.
+Even if we may not be the best fit to work together, we can refer you to reputable IT providers in just about every state.
 Finding someone you trust to help you in this process is ideal and will make things much easier and less stressful (and who doesn't want hitting their goals to be easier?)

 Cheers to you and your success!